-- a. provide salary increases to teachers, as well as maintain salaries for all personnel, and remain competitive in regional teacher salaries to attract and retain our best teachers. - b. meet inflationary increases in the operation of the schools; - c. maintain safety and health related services; - d. provide current technology and instructional materials.
+- a. provide the best quality education for each student; - b. provide salary increases to teachers, as well as maintain salaries for all personnel, and remain competitive in regional teacher salaries to attract and retain our best teachers; - c. meet inflationary increases in the operation of the schools; - d. maintain safety and health related services; - e. provide current technology and instructional materials.